 We invite Calisphere contributing institutions to propose and create exhibitions.
 They can be developed solely by institution staff or in partnership with other experts.
 Read on for more information, or scroll down for the key documents.

 Please note: we are currently not accepting exhibitions proposals, due to staffing transitions.
-We expect to open the proposal process again later in 2018.
+We expect to open the proposal process again in early 2019.

 Why create a Calisphere exhibition?
 Because you can: